Ollagüe: Sulfur mining and processing

 Mining activity at Ollagüe is mostly documented by many technical reports and by local oral tradition.
 Presently, much of the infrastructure is in ruins and is the backdrop of a past interplay between migration, modernization and economic activity.
 Some of the sites were dismantled, others were left with virtually all their equipment.
 Since 2015, an investigation project has been running in the town of Ollagüe to record and preserve the history of sulfur mining and industrialization in the region.

 Sulfur mining was mostly carried out by an indigenous workforce, as other people are not adapted to the extreme conditions at high altitudes (cold, hypoxia, intense winds) and thus unable to perform the work.
+One of the worker camps had a population of 85, according to a 1930 census.
 The harsh climate and precarious social status of this workforce conditioned work at Ollagüe, where sulfur mining and processing occurred under unique conditions.
 Contemporary references to working conditions are ambiguous, as there were both concerns about the working conditions in newspapers of the 1930s and the impact that working conditions could have on economic productivity.
 There was a high turnover in the workforce, which came to a large degree from Bolivia to the point that the Bolivian government curtailed it in 1925, triggering a decline in the Chilean sulfur industry.